momoso7/100-days-of-code/log.md

  **Today's Progress**: Started doing the CSS Grid challenges.

  **Thoughts**: Not so much work today, hopefully tomorrow I can up the productivity!

+ ### Day 9: 19 November 2020
+ **Today's Progress**: Finished the CSS Grid challenges.
+Soon I can start the responsive web design project.

+ **Thoughts**: whoopps..
+Skipped a day bacause busy schedule, I am still in tho according to the rules :p, but hopefully next time I can still find time to coding.

 <!--### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)